 - 1 c whole milk

-- 250g unsalted butter, softened (you can use a combination of salted and unsalted; butter taste is too strong if you use will just use salted butter)
+- 400g unsalted butter, softened (you can use a combination of salted and unsalted; butter taste is too strong if you will use a lot of salted butter)

 - 1 tsp vanilla